-SSOC 395.
-Internship (3) Supervised work experience in a community agency based on an individualized, contracted program planned in conjunction with the relevant sociology faculty member.
+- sociology faculty member.
 Ten hours per week in the field placement, at least three class meetings, and a formal, written sociological analysis of the field experience are required.
 The course may be taken more than once, but may be applied toward major credit in sociology only once.
-Normally offered every spring semester.

-SSOC 399.
-Independent Study (1-6) An individualized, contracted program of study planned in conjunction with a sociology faculty member.
+Normally offered every spring semester. - SSOC 399.
+Independent Study (1-6) An individualized, contracted program of study planned in conjunction with a sociology faculty member. - SSOC 499.

-SSOC 499.
 Senior Seminar (3) A capstone course designed around topics selected by faculty.
 Emphasis is on research with written and oral presentations.
 Prerequisites: SSOC 301, 302, and 12 additional hours of upper level sociology with a C or better and statistics.

-Spanish (SSPN)
+SPANISH (SSPN)